muse/rice-stuff/README.md

 First of all; ricing won't be an easy task.
 I mean, sure you can copy the config files from someone else and live with that.
 But that kind of ruins the fun of it all.

-**You encounter an problem or error and don't know how to continue?**
+**You encounter a problem or error and don't know how to continue?**

 #### Google it
 This solves literally 90% of all the problems people ever have.
 I can't push